• Skip to primary navigation

 Disclosure: Any post may contain links to my shop or affiliate links, which means I may receive a commission from any purchase you make.
 All opinions about products I use are my own.
 Read the full disclosure and Privacy Policy HERE.

 Procrastination can be a powerful tool.
-Sometimes I’m so busy procrastinating something I don’t want to be doing, that I get a ton of other tasks done in the meantime.
+Sometimes I’m so busy procrastinating something I don’t want to be doing that I get a ton of other tasks done in the meantime.
+Procrastinating, ironically, can provide some of my most productive days.
+But in the end, I’m still left with the mental weight of whatever I’m avoiding and that’s annoying.

-And it is true, there is something about deadlines that makes our adrenaline rush and in the last minute frenzy, we work hard and fast, and often more efficiently than if we had all the time in the world.
+There is something about deadlines that creates an adrenaline rush and in the last-minute-frenzy, we work hard, fast, and often more efficiently than if we had all the time in the world.
 I remember many all nighters during college getting projects and papers finished before class the next morning.
 It was almost exciting!
 But of course, that was when I only had myself to worry about and I could manage and control the rest of my time (like coming home from classes and taking a long nap).

 Since I am suddenly reminiscing about my college days, I will try to explain this like a mathematical proof.
 Except, I think all the Non-Math people will be able to understand this as well.